Wimmics/WheatGenomicsSLKG/README.md

-The **Wheat Genomics Scientific Literature KG** (WheatGenomicsKG) is a FAIR knowledge graph that exploits the Semantic Web technologies to integrate information about Named Entities (NE) extracted automatically from a corpus of PubMed scientific papers on wheat genetics and genomics.
+The **Wheat Genomics Scientific Literature KG** (WheatGenomicsSLKG) is a FAIR knowledge graph that exploits the Semantic Web technologies to integrate information about Named Entities (NE) extracted automatically from a corpus of PubMed scientific papers on wheat genetics and genomics.

 In this corpus, the PubMed identifier, title and abstract of each publication are provided.
 In some cases, the abstract of a publication is split in sub-sections.
 We used the [AlvisNLP]'https://github.com/Bibliome/alvisnlp) pipeline to extract Named entities of types **genes**, **phenotypes**, **taxon names** and **varieties** mentioned in the title and the abstract of publications, and the relationships between wheat mentions of varieties and phenotypes.